 Take a stroll along the Champs Elysees Avenue, spend the rest of the afternoon enjoying its beautiful cafes and spectacular stores.
 Le Place de la Concorde is the Parisian square that frames the end of the most beautiful and famous avenue in Paris: Le Champs-Élysées; so it will be perfect to start your tour from this location.

 Some points of interest along the avenue are:

-At the end of your tour along the Champs Elysées you will come across one of the most famous icons of the city: the Arc de Triomphe de Paris, commissioned by Napoleon Bonaparte himself.
+At the end of your walk along the Champs-Elysées you will come across one of the city's most famous icons: the Arc de Triomphe de Paris, commissioned by Napoleon Bonaparte himself.

 In addition to a monument, the Arc de Triomphe is itself a museum, you can visit the interior and go up to the terrace to watch the sunset over the Champs Elysees and the beautiful city of Paris.
 Undoubtedly one of the most perfect views you will ever have the opportunity to admire.
 Access to the interior costs approximately 9€.
 Do not forget to admire the giant statues that make up the outer walls of the arch, or visit the Tomb of the Anonymous Soldier located at its base.